Inside Valentino Fall Winter 2026

 - Fur stoles

-Yet this excess is carefully controlled.
-The styling never overwhelms the garments; instead, it introduces slight asymmetries that animate the runway.
+These combinations introduce moments of excess that disrupt Valentino’s otherwise refined aesthetic.
+The excess is carefully controlled, though.
+The styling never overwhelms the garments.
+It introduces slight asymmetries that animate the runway.

 Key Looks

-Several looks capture the essence of the collection.
+Several looks capture the collection’s central argument.

 1. Fur Coat